Midtown Terrace Neighborhood Vibe

-Tucked on the back (west) side of Twin Peaks, the Midtown Terrace neighborhood is a planned community that is filled with a tranquil collection of detached single family homes that were built beginning in the 1950s.
+Nestled on the west side of Twin Peaks, Midtown Terrace is a planned community that is filled with a tranquil collection of detached single family homes that were built beginning in the 1950s.
 The neighborhood has a very suburban feel, with relatively wide streets and homes that often have both front and rear lawns.

 At the base of the neighborhood lies the Midtown Terrace playground, which has an excellent play structure and flat field that is great for soccer or any other field game.
-Because the homes of Midtown Terrace were built as a planned community, it has a few features that you aren’t likely to find in too many other San Francisco neighborhoods.
+Because Midtown Terrace was built as a planned community, it has a few features that you aren’t likely to find in too many other San Francisco neighborhoods.
 A few examples would be that there are no homes built directly behind one another – Midtown Terrace homes are separated by a small strip of land known as a green belt.
 All of the utilities are underground, so you don’t see telephone or power lines.
-Homes in Midtown Terrace are a part of a neighborhood homeowner’s association.
+Homes in Midtown Terrace are a part of a neighborhood homeowners’ association.